-Read responsively Psalm 116:1, 10-17 - I love the Lord, because he has heard the voice of my supplication, because he has inclined his ear to me whenever I called upon him. - 10 How shall I repay the Lord for all the good things he has done for me? - 11 I will lift up the cup of salvation and call upon the Name of the Lord. - 12 I will fulfill my vows to the Lord in the presence of all his people. - 13 Precious in the sight of the Lord is the death of his servants. - 14 O Lord, I am your servant; I am your servant and the child of your handmaid; you have freed me from my bonds. - 15 I will offer you the sacrifice of thanksgiving and call upon the Name of the Lord. - 16 I will fulfill my vows to the Lord in the presence of all his people, - 17 In the courts of the Lord's house, in the midst of you, O Jerusalem.
+The Psalm Psalm 116:1, 10-17 - I love the Lord, because he has heard the voice of my supplication, because he has inclined his ear to me whenever I called upon him. - 10 How shall I repay the Lord for all the good things he has done for me? - 11 I will lift up the cup of salvation and call upon the Name of the Lord. - 12 I will fulfill my vows to the Lord in the presence of all his people. - 13 Precious in the sight of the Lord is the death of his servants. - 14 O Lord, I am your servant; I am your servant and the child of your handmaid; you have freed me from my bonds. - 15 I will offer you the sacrifice of thanksgiving and call upon the Name of the Lord. - 16 I will fulfill my vows to the Lord in the presence of all his people, - 17 In the courts of the Lord's house, in the midst of you, O Jerusalem.
 The Second Reading 1 Corinthians 11:23-26 Reader A reading from Paul's first letter to the Corinthians.
 I received from the Lord what I also handed on to you, that the Lord Jesus on the night when he was betrayed took a loaf of bread, and when he had given thanks, he broke it and said, "This is my body that is for you.
 Do this in remembrance of me."
 In the same way he took the cup also, after supper, saying, "This cup is the new covenant in my blood.
 Do this, as often as you drink it, in remembrance of me."
 For as often as you eat this bread and drink the cup, you proclaim the Lord's death until he comes.
-Reader The word of the Lord.
+Reader Hear what the Spirit is saying to God's people.
+People Thanks be to God.